‘Not just another online conference’… my hopes as CEO for ALT’s first Annual Conference online

 As an organisation we have ten years experience in running online events and that is a great asset for us.
 We learnt a whole lot more from running OERxDomains21 in partnership with Reclaim Hosting and we had such excellent feedback from the format that we are building on this to deliver this year’s Annual Conference.

-But event after running a whopping 157 online events in the past year with over 5,000 participants in total, we prepare for the Annual Conference somewhat differently.
+But even after running a whopping 157 online events in the past year with over 5,000 participants in total, we prepare for the Annual Conference somewhat differently.
 It’s our biggest event, our flagship conference, with a lot of history, and meaning for our community.

 The kind of value we want to provide goes well beyond sharing solutions and disseminating findings.
 To me, and to many others, ALT’s Annual Conference is ‘not just another (online) conference’ but it is an opportunity to make plans, to connect to colleagues and to energise and mobilise your networks for the year ahead.
 That kind of energy and inspiration is much needed and precious.